gmprestes/PHP-PowerfullAPI/README.md

 # Autentication

-By default, autentication is disabled, but you can enable adding a method named authorize to your controller.
+By default, autentication is disabled, but you can enable it adding a method named authorize to your controller.
 All requests will call that method first.
 If authorize() returns false, the server will issue a 401 Unauthorized response.
 If authorize() returns true, the request continues on to call the correct controller action.
 All actions will run the authorization first unless you add @noAuth in the action's docs (I usually put it above the @url mappings).
 Inside your authentication method you can use PHP's getallheaders function or $_COOKIE depending on how you want to authorize your users.